Quantum-Dynamics-Hub/pyxaid2/README.md

-# pyxaid-code
+# pyxaid2-code
-The main branch of the Pyxaid code
+The main branch of the PYXAID2 code